 In 1987, the Wva was amended to provide for a government-controlled agency.
 The independent Netherlands Petroleum Stockpiling Agency (Stichting Centraal Orgaan Voorraadvorming Aardolieproducten (COVA)) replaced the interim agency ICOVA and started holding oil stocks on the instructions of the government.

-Until now, there have been three occasions on which the IEA countries made up oil shortages with a collective action in order to restore economic confidence in the oil market.
-This happened during the Gulf War (1991), after Hurricane Katrina (2005) and as a result of the civil war in Libya (2011).
+Until now, there have been five occasions on which the IEA countries made up oil shortages with a collective action in order to restore economic confidence in the oil market.
+Most recently two collective actions were announced in 2022 due to the conflict in Ukraine and its effect on the oil market.
+In March the Netherlands participated with approximately 0.8 mln barrels out of the obligated industry stocks followed in April by 1.6 mln barrels of gasoil from the COVA stock.
+Other collective actions happened during the Gulf War (1991), after Hurricane Katrina (2005) and as a result of the civil war in Libya (2011).
 A collective action was not considered necessary after the drone and rocket strikes on the Saudi oil installations at Abqaiq (2019), due to the confidence in the available stocks of the collective IEA countries.